FontouraAbreu/Backup-Shell-Script/README.md

 # Backup-Shell-Script
-A Shell-Script for Backing up your selected files into a chosen Drive directory
+A Shell-Script for Backing up your selected files into a chosen Drive directory This project has been discontinued since gdrive doesn't receive any more updatess.

 ## gdrive required
 gdrive is a command line utility for interacting with Google Drive.
 It should be placed at /usr/bin/.
 You can check how to install it at https://github.com/prasmussen/gdrive

 ## .env file